mpsonntag/snippets/notes/worksconf/201906_Freiburg_workshop.md

 120kHz sampling?
 Frequency ... for data points ... will lead to 2GB of data points within an hour ... to save space only snippets around the testpulses will be recorded.

-[Note] templates to not document rationales behind experiments but only how the experiment was conducted!
+NOTE: templates to not document rationales behind experiments but only how the experiment was conducted!

 - stimulus files are saved to "xx.stim" files ... binary files that are used to run the stimulus generator
 - stimulus files can be saved in ASCII format